The emerald ash borer (EAB) may be tiny, but it wreaks havoc.

 Follow Davey Tree’s simple four-step checklist to identify early EAB warning signs.

 - Fate of the State.
-See if EAB is in your state by checking out Recent maps may even show if EAB has arrived in your county yet.
+See if EAB is in your state by checking out the Department of Agriculture’s EAB map.
+Recent maps may even show if EAB has arrived in your county yet.
 As of January 2021, this destructive bug has made its way to 36 US states and 5 Canadian provinces.

 - Identify Your Ash Tree(s).
 Unsure if you have an ash tree?
 Ash trees have opposite branches and compound leaves with 7 to 9 eye-shaped leaflets that grow opposite each other.
 Each compound leaf has a terminal leaflet.